pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # Whether to detect and resolve duplicate records (unique key conflict) in the physical import mode.
 # The following resolution algorithms are supported:
-#  - record: only records duplicate records to the `lightning_task_info.conflict_error_v1` table on the target TiDB.
-Note that the
-#    required version of the target TiKV is no earlier than v5.2.0; otherwise it falls back to 'none'.
+#  - record: After the data is written to the target table, add the duplicate records from the target table to the `lightning_task_info.conflict_error_v1` table in the target TiDB.
+Note that the required version of the target TiKV is no earlier than v5.2.0; otherwise it falls back to 'none'.
-#  - none: does not detect duplicate records, which has the best performance of the three algorithms, but might lead to
-#    inconsistent data in the target TiDB.
+#  - none: does not detect duplicate records, which has the best performance of the three algorithms.
+But if there are duplicate records in the data source, it might lead to inconsistent data in the target TiDB.
-#  - remove: records all duplicate records to the lightning_task_info database, like the 'record' algorithm.
-But it removes all duplicate records from the target table to ensure a consistent
-#    state in the target TiDB.
+#  - remove: records all duplicate records in the target table to the lightning_task_info database, like the 'record' algorithm.
+But it removes all duplicate records from the target table to ensure a consistent state in the target TiDB.
 # duplicate-resolution = 'none'
 # The number of KV pairs sent in one request in the physical import mode.
 # send-kv-pairs = 32768